Skip to content

 A post shared by little.ocean.mel (@little.ocean.mel)

-Ticking the UNESCO World Heritage Site bucketlist remains a dream to many because of the Tubbataha Reefs – the most difficult and expensive site to visit among all six.
-It is located at the heart of the Sulu Sea near Palawan with an area of 97,030 hectares.
-The islands found within the area are uninhabited as these serves as breeding place for many marine animals and several species of birds.
-Tubbataha is the ultimate dream of many divers for its pristine coral reef system.
+Ticking the UNESCO World Heritage Site bucket list remains a dream to many because of the Tubbataha Reefs—the most difficult and expensive site to visit among all six.
+It is located at the heart of the Sulu Sea near Palawan, with an area of 97,030 hectares.
+The islands found within the area are uninhabited, as these serve as breeding places for many marine animals and several species of birds.
+Tubbataha is the ultimate dream of many divers because of its pristine coral reef system.

 Have you been to these places as well?
 Where have you been to?
-Share your thoughts and answers down below or thru Facebook and Instagram!
-See you on trails!
+Share your thoughts and answers down below or through Facebook and Instagram!
+See you on the trails!

-FRIENDLY REMINDER: Always be a Dakila.
+FRIENDLY REMINDER:Ā Always be a Dakila.
 Be a responsible hiker.
-Be a responsible traveler.
-Let’s follow the LEAVE NO TRACE Principles and keep the integrity of creation.
+Be responsible travelers.
+Let’s follow theĀ LEAVE NO TRACE PrinciplesĀ and keep the integrity of creation.
 Let’s stop the hate; rather, let’s educate.
-See you on trails!
+See you on the trails!

 Also read other Fun Facts about the Philippines here:

-• What are the Top 10 Highest Mountains in the Philippines?
+• What are the Top 10 Highest Mountains in theĀ Philippines?

 • Miss hiking?
-Watch these documentaries about Philippine Mountains
+Watch these documentaries about PhilippineĀ Mountains

 • Hungry?
-Here’s Philippine’s Classic STREET FOOD Favorites
+Here’s Philippine’s Classic STREET FOODĀ Favorites

 Share this: